quentincloudsnow/automationcenter/AutomationCenter.md

    ![Relative](images/2022-11-07_09-41-43.png)

-   > The date displayed on the view comes from the "sn__ac__automation_execution" table on the platform, metadata from 3rd party automation tool are stored in that table
+   > The date displayed on the view comes from the sn\_ac\_automation\_execution table on the platform, metadata from 3rd party automation tool are stored in that table

    After looking at the **Job Summaryy** view, you can now close that tab as shown below: